nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **Format**: `sort <field>`

-- `<field>` must be one of the following strings: 'rating', 'title', 'date' or 'genre'
+- `<field>` must be one of the following strings: 'rating', 'title', 'date' or 'genre'.
-- Sorting the review list by 'rating' or 'date' returns the reviews in descending order i.e. from the highest rating to the lowest rating and from the most recent to the least recent
+- Sorting the review list by 'rating' or 'date' returns the reviews in descending order i.e. from the highest rating to the lowest rating and from the most recent to the least recent.
-- Sorting by 'title' or 'genre' returns the reviews in case-sensitive ascending order i.e. from 'A' to 'z'
+- Sorting by 'title' or 'genre' returns the reviews in case-sensitive ascending order i.e. from 'A' to 'Z'.
 - All arguments are compulsory for successful execution of command.

 Usage: